dra2020/rdapy/docs/_pages/minority.md

+---
+layout: page
-# The Opportunity for Minority Representation
+title: Opportunity for Minority Representation
+permalink: minority/
+---

 You can estimate the opportunity for minority representation.